DataJediToolbelt/Code-Platform/README.md

 # The Synthetic Data Platform Legacy Assets: Repository Layout
 The following code is legacy and not being maintained.
-The goal is that in late 2024 or early 2025 these repositories will be removed as any functionlaity is ported into Python.
+The goal is that in late 2024 or early 2025 these repositories will be removed as any functionality is ported into Python.

 ## APIs - Legacy
 Specific artifacts related to the platform's provided APIs.
 It should be noted that most of the APIs need refactoring as the data model